Course Schedule

 UX/UI Design: Wireframing

-Part 1 of a two-part tutorial on low-fidelity prototyping.
+Part 1 of a two-part tutorial on prototyping: Creating low-fidelity wireframes.

 - Figma Wireframe Tutorial for Beginners.
 Aliena Cai